Lighten-Up-World/c-client/README.md

 - See `extension` directory for the extension code.

-**Prerequistes:** If you're using Linux, first get the dependencies you need (Mac users skip to step 2):
+**Prerequistes:** If you're using Linux, first get the dependencies you need (Mac users skip this step):

     apt-get install mesa-common-dev freeglut3-dev

-Run `make` inside extension src folder to run the opengl viewer.
-Ensure submodules are imported using `git submodule init` and `git submodule update`
+Run `make server` inside extension/src folder to run the opengl viewer alone Ensure submodules are imported using `git submodule init` and `git submodule update`

 Fun commands to try: